-Shiba Inus are small dogs with spirited personalities, a sprinkle of spunk, and fox like features.
-Known for their curly tails, they are confident, energetic, and very smart.
-Understanding their nutritional needs can help your pup live a long and happy life.
+People often wonder what Shiba Inu dogs are like.
+These small dogs are friendly, with spirited personalities, a sprinkle of spunk, and fox like features.
+They're known for their quintessential curly tails, and are very smart.
+In addition to their unique personalities, understanding their nutritional needs can help your pup live a long and happy life.

 As former hunting dogs, a Shiba Inu needs proper nutrition to help maintain their energy levels and joint health.
-With high digestibility, a raw diet like Huntaway can be a great way to support both of those aspects of their life, and support their overall longevity.
+Given that this breed is prone to hip dysplasia, patellar luxation, a raw diet like Huntaway can be a great way to support their bones, and support their overall longevity.

 What Makes Huntaway a Great Choice?

 Huntaway recipes contain a biologically appropriate combination of venison, offal, and ground bone.
-We also include wholesome fruits and vegetables, such as blueberries which provide antioxidants, and parsley for fresh breath.
+We also include wholesome fruits and vegetables like parsley which can be helpful for Shiba Inu's that require support for dental health, and carrots that help support eye health.
+We also include healthy fats like vitamin E, which help support healthy skin and fur.
 You can read more about our ingredients.

 Our raw venison recipe contains no grain, soy, wheat, corn, GMO’s, hormones or antibiotics.